MazenEssam02/Software_Engineering_Project/README.md

 ## Expense Management
 - **Expense Entries:** Entry of expenses for different days, categorized for easy tracking.
-- **Expense and Budget Creation:** Interface for creating expenses and setting budgets (animations not shown).
+- **Expense and Budget Creation:** Interface for creating expenses and setting budgets.

 ## User Profile and Notifications
 - **Profile Page:** User information and name displayed on the profile page.